bpmutter/bpio-ii/src/data/blog/nl-to-mongodb.md

 description: "Measuring how well LLMs can translate natural language to MongoDB queries."
 ---

-I recently worked on a project to measure how well LLMs can translate natural language queries to MongoDB queries.
+I recently completed a project measuring how well large language models (LLMs) can translate natural language queries into MongoDB queries.

 ## The Benchmark

-Over the past few months, I created a comprehensive benchmark to evaluate how different large language models perform at generating MongoDB Shell (mongosh) code from natural language queries.
+Over spring 2025, I developed a benchmark to evaluate how different LLMs perform at generating MongoDB Shell (mongosh) code from natural language queries.
 The benchmark consists of 766 test cases across 8 databases using the MongoDB Atlas sample datasets.

-Here's what we evaluated:
+Here's what I evaluated:

 ### Models Evaluated